charlessweet81/azure-network-protocols/README.md

 <h4>DNS Network Traffic</h4>
 <p>
-1. Filter for DNS traffic only using either ‘udp’ or ‘udp.port == 53’ in the search bar<br>
+1. Filter for DNS traffic only using either ‘udp’ or ‘udp.port == 53’ in the Wireshark search bar<br>
 2. From your Windows 10 VM within a command line, use nslookup to see what human-readable URL addresses resolve to
 </p>
 <p>